kiaralee/kiaralee/README.md

 Hi, I'm Kiara.
 I'm a classical musician, educator, and web developer based in Canada.

 I'm an undergraduate BMus student majoring in musicology and sound studies with a minor in psychology, focusing on mental health and well-being.
-I'm interested in using technology to help make music performance spaces more accessible for neurodivergent artists.
+I'm interested in using technology to help make music performance and recording spaces more accessible for neurodivergent artists.

 ---